 Design of Municipal Scorecard The municipal institutional scorecard relates directly to the municipal SDBIP Daily, Monthly and Quarterly Performance Monitoring Daily capturing of performance details based on activities performance schedules executed/implemented.
 Monthly performance reports from supervisors to senior managers or HODs.
 Performance Evaluation Mid- Year performance evaluation based on Municipal SDBIP targets in comparison with actual results achieved.
 Annual performance evaluation, based on actual results achieved.
 Annual Auditing of the PMS Annual auditing of the Organisational PMS in terms of Chapter 3 of Municipal Planning and Performance Management Regulations by internal auditor.
 However, this is not taking place as the PMS Policy and Framework were last reviewed in 2013.
 Reporting and Accountability Compilation of the Mid-year Budget and Performance Report in terms of section 72 of MFMA.
-Compilation of the municipal Annual Performance Report in terms of section 46(1) of Municipal Systems Act (MSA) did take place during 2021/22 financial year and the corresponding tool for municipal performance assessment.
-Compilation of the municipal Annual Performance Report in terms of section 46 of MSA and the MFMA was also done.
-Consideration of the Performance Reports by management, Council and audit Committee was done.
-Submission of the Performance Reports to the provincial, national and Cogta for the financial year 2021/2022 was also done. ✓ Advertisement of performance reports for public scrutiny and comments was not done.
+Compilation of the municipal Annual Performance Report in terms of section 46(1) of

+Municipal Systems Act (MSA) did not take place

+during 2019/20 financial year and the

+corresponding tool for municipal performance

+assessment could not be done due to lack of

+SDBIP 2019/20.

+Compilation of the municipal Annual

+Performance Report in terms of section 46 of

+MSA and the MFMA could also not be done.

+Consideration of the Performance Reports by

+management, Council and audit Committee was

+not done in the absence of reports.

+Submission of the Performance Reports to the

+provincial, national and Cogta for the financial

+year 2019/20 could be done.

+Advertisement of performance reports for

+public scrutiny and comments was not done.